 On October 26,

-was deactivated and most of it turned over to the University
+1991 deactivated during Base Realignment and Closure (BRAC) most of the property was turned over to the University

 Douglas Military Museum